EzyWebwerkstaden/Docs/docs/guidlines/git.md

 - 🐛 `:bug:` Something that is critical to fix before merging.
 Most likely a bug or code that does not meet the requirements of the task.
 - 🏭 `:factory:` Something that is suggested to change, but not critical for the task.
 Could be code refactoring, performance improvements etc.
-- ❗ `:exclamation:` Something that could be considered for the future.
+- ✨ `:sparkles:` Something that could be considered for the future.
 It could be something that is not feasible to change or may require additional knowledge or research from the developer.

 ### Branch strategy